chibike460/bikeshare-github/README.md

 Git is one of the world's most popular version control tool, and I must confess, it was fun working with her.

+### List of what software, firmware and hardware you may require.
+bikeshares.py runs seamlessly on python version 3.0 and above.
+You'd require Atom, Anaconda3 2019 and Git-2.24.0.2.
+I worked on this project from a windows 10 OS, and I'd recommend it if you're a windows user.
+Aside that, the latest MacOS should do just fine.

 ### Files used
 These files, aside the "bikeshares.py" file are behind the working mechanism of